-Deferred stock units, which were granted to non-employee compensated Directors in 2013 and 2014, represent the right to receive shares of our common stock at a future date.
+Deferred stock units, which are granted to non-employee compensated Directors, represent the right to receive shares of our common stock at a future date.
 The DSU awards will be automatically settled and paid in shares within 60 days following the Director's separation from service on the Board of Directors.

 DSUs are accounted for using a fair-value-based method that utilizes the closing price of Zoetis common stock on the date of grant.
-DSUs vested immediately as of the grant date and the values were expensed at the time of grant into Selling, general and administrative expenses.
+DSUs vest immediately as of the grant date and the values are expensed at the time of grant into Selling, general and administrative expenses.

-For the years ended December 31, 2019 and 2018, there were no DSUs granted.
-As of December 31, 2019 and 2018, there were 74,273 and 73,802 DSUs outstanding, respectively, including dividend equivalents.
+For the years ended December 31, 2017 and 2016, there were no DSUs granted.
+As of December 31, 2017 and 2016, there were 73,359 and 72,838 DSUs outstanding, respectively, including dividend equivalents.